mike99mac/minimy-mike99mac/README.md

 ### Timedate skill

-Following is a summary of the Timedate skill vocabulary.
+Following is the Timedate skill vocabulary.

 ```
 what time (is it|)